deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 A default tooltip will display all values for the current mark's datum, including any other columns or measures bound to its particular row context.
 :::

-If the title of a tooltip field matches the name of a column or measure from the **Values** data role, Deneb will attempt to see if it has a format string set in the data model and apply this automatically.
+If the title of a tooltip field matches the name of a column or measure in the **Values** data role, Deneb will check whether a format string is set in the data model and apply it automatically.
 If this cannot be resolved, then you can consider [applying a format manually](/docs/formatting).

-If you have enabled [modern tooltip support](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-visual-tooltips) in your report, and a data point has a corresponding drill through page, this is resolved in the tooltip, e.g.:
+If you have enabled [modern tooltip support](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-visual-tooltips) in your report, and a data point has a corresponding drill-through page, this is resolved in the tooltip, e.g.:

 ![tooltip-modern.png](./img/tooltip-modern.png "Deneb resolving a mark's datum back to a default tooltip.
 In this case, modern tooltip support is enabled, and a drill through page is available.")

 ## Default Tooltip Styling

-This is done in the usual way, i.e. in the _Tooltip_ menu in Power BI's properties pane.
+This is done in the usual way, i.e., in the _Tooltip_ menu in Power BI's properties pane.

 ## Vega-Lite Syntax